aridiosilva/TDD/README.md

 ### Mock Recommendations

-The use of mocks in Unit Testing is a controversial topic (maybe less so now than several years ago.
+The use of mocks in Unit Testing is a controversial topic (maybe less so now than several years ago).
 By none of the following practices are good enought:

    - Mocking almost every dependency (code smell);
    - Only mocking external dependencies (not all external dependencies should be mocked);
-   - "no-mocks" policy
+   - "no-mocks" policy;

 It is hard to decide what should be mocked and shouldn´t be mocked.
 But the extremes listed above not are good ones to follow.
 Below some points to consider when deciding what to mock: